What is the current status of this program?

 To access formula funds, states and territories determined their residential energy efficiency and electrification workforce needs and submitted applications to meet those needs.
 This deadline passed in April 2024.
 When the training programs are established, we will post details on this page and provide instructions for accessing the training opportunities.
 Or contact the NC and SC State Energy Offices (see links below) for more information.

-There are also competitive grants, which are still open.
+The application deadline for $40 million in competitive grants was January 15, 2025, and these grants have not been awarded yet.
 Between 10 and 30 competitive awards will be made to states for up to $5 million each.

 What is the timeline?